Describe your role?

 What would be your best advice to offer point of difference?

 In the accommodation industry the X factor is the hook needed; hotels are expected to deliver a streamlined combination of design, service and location.
 It may a vibe, the food, the linen, the toiletries, the gardens, the view, the architecture - the magic.

 I surf and cruise websites and social media to a degree.

-Travel, design and fashion – Parlour X is cool.
+Travel, design and fashion – Parlour X

 What does Contemporary Hotel’s blog aim to offer to its readers?